ArcanaFramework/arcana/docs/source/design_analyses.rst

 columns the workflow it builds derives.

 The first argument to a builder method is the :class:`.Pipeline` object that is being constructed.
-The initialisation of the pipeline and nodes to iteract with the data store are handled by Arcana, the builder method just needs to add the nodes that actually perform the analysis.
-Pipeline nodes are added using `Pydra's workflow syntax <https://pydra.readthedocs.io/en/latest/components.html#workflows>`_.
+The initialisation of the pipeline and rows to iteract with the data store are handled by Arcana, the builder method just needs to add the rows that actually perform the analysis.
+Pipeline rows are added using `Pydra's workflow syntax <https://pydra.readthedocs.io/en/latest/components.html#workflows>`_.
-(the only exception being that the newly added node is returned from :meth:`.Pipeline.add` for convenience).
+(the only exception being that the newly added row is returned from :meth:`.Pipeline.add` for convenience).

-The remaining arguments to the builder should be named after any columns and parameters that are required for the pipeline nodes to be added.
+The remaining arguments to the builder should be named after any columns and parameters that are required for the pipeline rows to be added.
 Arcana will automagically provide ``LazyField`` pointers to the arguments named after column specs, and values to the arguments named after parameter specs.
 For file formats with side cars, lazy-field pointers to side car